Benchmarking LLM Privacy Recognition for Social Robot Decision Making: Discussion

 \subsection{Limitations}

-There are two primary limitations presented in this work.
-First, participant POS scores do not align with prior work, which suggests a possible skew or bias in our sample (see Section~\ref{app:POS_stats}).
-While many other scales exist that center on privacy concerns related to technology (see Section \ref{sec:conceptual_approaches_to_privacy}), many of these focus on either online privacy, privacy concerns of specific populations, or privacy broadly.
+There are three primary limitations presented in this work.
+First, participant POS scores were higher on average in our study than in prior work.
+It is not clear whether this result reflects a true population change in privacy orientation over the last decade, as described earlier, or a skew or bias in our sample (see Section~\ref{app:POS_stats}).
+While many other scales exist that center on privacy concerns related to technology (see Section \ref{sec:conceptual_approaches_to_privacy}), many of these focus on either online privacy, concerns of specific populations, or privacy broadly.
 We have not identified, however, scales that are specific to in-context human-robot interaction.
 Development of such a scale may be worth exploring further as future work.

-Secondly, while we have evaluated the performance of several models, identified strengths and weaknesses of those models, and explored strategies to improve model performance through prompting, we still cannot definitively conclude whether LLMs are truly privacy-aware.
-To do so, further analysis would be required involving additional qualitative analysis over a set of state-of-the-art models.
-For example, if we were able to analyze the logic of all models across a similar broad set of scenarios, we may be able to better identify the unique cases in which models align well with human preferences or fail to capture these norms, and what information is critical for model improvement.
+Secondly, while we have evaluated the performance of several models, identified strengths and weaknesses of those models, and explored strategies to improve model performance through prompting, we cannot definitively conclude whether LLMs are sufficiently privacy-aware.
+To do so, further qualitative analysis of state-of-the-art models is required.
+For example, if we are able to analyze the logic of all models across all of our scenarios, we may be able to better identify the unique cases in which models succeed or fail to meet user privacy preferences.
+In doing so, we can then gain a better understanding of whether LLMs are truly capable of privacy-aware decision making.

+Finally, while our user study captures the perspectives of many participants across a diverse pool of scenarios, the evaluation is limited to U.S. participants and hypothetical scenarios.
+Therefore, future work can examine in-person evaluations and the inclusion of multicultural perspectives.